jima80525/jima_codes_blog/in_progress/git_python.md

 That last paragraph can seem a little confusing at first, because there are a lot of developers who use Github as a 'central repository' from which everyone must pull.
 This is true, but Git doesn't impose this, it's just convenient in some circumstances to have a central place to share the code.
 The full responsitory is still stored on all local repos even when you use Github.

 # Basic Usage
 Now that we've talked in general about what Git is, let's run through an example and see it in action.
 We'll start by just working with Git on our local machine.
-Once we get the hang of that, then we'll add Github and explain how you can interact with it.
+Once we get the hang of that, we'll add Github and explain how you can interact with it.

 ## Creating a New Repo
 To work with Git, you first need a repo to work in.
 Creating one is simple, just use the `git init` command in a directory.